 As the main hub, all the big airline alliances have their lounges here as well.

 With Heathrow being so big and busy, the disadvantage is the long time it may take to go through… Heathrow basically runs at breaking point at the best of times.
-Which means additional time for lengthy boarding and taxi procedures and wait times for stands to become available.
+Which means additional time for lengthy boarding and taxi procedures.
+Plus wait times for stands to become available.
 And the minute anything goes wrong (be it due to technical faults or weather) this very fine line is crossed and the back lock will be felt all day.
-Also depending on time of day the queues at passport control can be rather long, so be prepared to stand in line for a while when flying into Heathrow (although I personally am absolutely convinced this is a homemade problem, since they have plenty of e-passport gates, but I have yet to see them all open at the same time).
+Depending on time of day the queues at passport control can be rather long, so be prepared to stand in line for a while when flying into Heathrow (although I personally am absolutely convinced this is a homemade problem, since they have plenty of e-passport gates, but I have yet to see them all open at the same time).

-London Gatwick (LGW)
+Which airport is best for London: London Gatwick (LGW)

-Gatwick is located to the south of London, not actually anywhere near London itself.
+Gatwick Airport is located to the south of London, not actually anywhere near London itself.
 It is convenient for anyone travelling towards the south coast.
 But if you want to get into London itself, you have the choice of either a bus journey (cheap but lengthy) or a fast train directly into London Victoria.
 Again this will require a separate ticket (or actually you can use your Oyster card nowadays, but it is not part of your daily / weekly travel card, you will be charged an extra ticket for it).

 Gatwick is less busy than Heathrow, but I find it also runs less smoothly (or maybe I am just very unlucky anytime I use it).